qiujames/qiujames.github.io/_posts/2022-04-10-roommates.md

 - Took a trip to the ER on Halloween

-While it does suck to have to deal with the unpleasantries that comes with living with others at times, (like having to clean up after parties), deciding to room with others has truly been the biggest blessing in disguise.
+While it does suck to have to deal with the unpleasantries that comes from living with others at times, (like having to clean up after parties), deciding to room with others has truly been the biggest blessing in disguise.
-Experiencing new situations has helped me see other perspectives in life.
+Experiencing new situations this year has helped me see other perspectives in life. and has significantly improved my social life.
+Trying new things is hard and uneasy at first, but it has definitely made me happier over this past year.

-I'd still prefer to stay in and study on the weekends rather than go chill at a bar, club, or ER room, despite my roommates' ~~terrible~~ influence on me to try new things.
+I still prefer to stay in and study on the weekends rather than go chill at a bar, club, or ER room, despite my roommates' ~~terrible~~ influence on me to try new things.
 I still consider myself the same computer science nerd that I always was.
 It's just this time, I'm a computer science nerd who has gotten to experience things I might not have otherwise.

-That said, after I graduate I am *definitely* living alone.
-Living with four other roommates is a one and done for me.

 [^1]: You can find the full rant if you know where to look.